Tommy Kono: Awards

-Along with his weightlifting and bodybuilding titles, Kono was an eight-time Amateur Athletic Union James E. Sullivan Award finalist, an award given annually to the top American amateur athlete.
+Along with his weightlifting and bodybuilding titles, Kono was an eight-time AAU James E. Sullivan Award finalist, an award given annually to the top American amateur athlete.
 He was also one of the first members of the Hawaii Sports Hall of Fame in 1978.
 In 1990, Kono received the Association of Oldetime Barbell and Strongmen Highest Achievement Award and was inducted into the United States Olympic Hall of Fame.
 He was elected to the International Weightlifting Federation Hall of Fame in 1993.
 In 2005, the International Weightlifting Federation named Kono the "Lifter of the Century."

 Portrayals

 Kono appeared in Universal Newsreel volume 32, number 63, August 6, 1959.
 He is depicted as part of a mural located at 37 West Philadelphia Street in York, Pennsylvania.
 This mural was finished in 2000.

 Kono's life was featured in the documentary: "Arnold Knows Me: The Tommy Kono Story" that was released in the summer of 2016.
 The film first aired on KVIE (PBS) Sacramento and went on to air in more than 50 (PBS-affiliate) markets across the country.

 Kono was depicted in a Google Doodle marking the anniversary of his birth in 2021.